AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/import-packaged-recipe-ui.md

 5. Review the recipe, add, modify, or remove configurations as necessary.
 Click **Finish** to create the recipe.
 ![](../images/models-recipes/import-package-ui/recipe_review.png)

-Congratulations, you've created the Retail Sales recipe!
-Move on to the [next steps](#next-steps) to find out how to create a Model in Data Science Workspace using the newly created Retail Sales recipe.
+Proceed to the [next steps](#next-steps) to find out how to create a Model in Data Science Workspace using the newly created Retail Sales recipe.

-### Import binary based recipe - Scala Spark {#scala}
+### Import binary based recipe - Scala Spark {#scala-deprecated}

 In the [Package source files into a Recipe](./package-source-files-recipe.md) tutorial, a **JAR** binary file was built using the Retail Sales Scala Spark source files.